St. Louis, MO

 With the high increase in packages moving through distributions centers, increased traffic and dangerous road conditions, and greater expectations of getting orders out in time, you are more likely to experience a delivery worker accident.
 This is especially true when you consider that hundreds of thousands of inexperienced seasonal workers will be out delivering packages over the next few weeks.

-Be careful while traveling this season, especially in winter conditions.
+Be careful while traveling this season and follow these holiday road safety tips, especially in winter conditions.
 Delivery companies will be transporting millions of packages over the next few weeks.
 With the high volume of packages that have to be delivered, drivers may be rushed or overwhelmed.
 Be sure to be aware and alert of any delivery trucks on the road.
 Give trucks plenty of room, be prepared for incidents, and follow the general guidelines for truck accidents.
 Avoid driving when there is snow or ice on the roadway.
 Shovel your driveway so that trucks can easily access your house.

 Slip & fall injuries are very common this time of year.
 If you are ordering packages to be delivered to your doorstep, make sure you have a safe pathway for the delivery workers to get to your door.